s-p-ko/medium_clone/README.md

-## Here is my attempt to finish the above training app according the tasks which were added in the end of course. [demo\*](https://medium-clone.pages.dev/)
+## Here is my attempt to finish the above training app according the tasks which were added in the end of the course. [demo\*](https://medium-clone.pages.dev/)

 ## What it has done: